-and a frantic company president.
+frantic company president.
 They all paint the same picture-a company losing money with no idea how, or why.
-His stint at MechInsCo supplies Harry with
+His stint at MechInsCo supplies Harry with some raucous

-corporate world of insurance plus a glimpse of life in the minor leagues, on and off the field.
-Elements of humor and tragedy, suspense and surprise twist and turn
+world of insurance plus a glimpse of life in the minor leagues, on and off the field.
+Elements of humor and tragedy, suspense and surprise twist and turn throughout.

 |WHAT OTHERS HAVE SAID ABOUT da sticks